-Born in Murfreesboro, Tennessee, in 1880, Grantland Rice began his legendary career in journalism as sports editor of the Nashville Daily News.
-He later moved to the Atlanta Journal where, as sports editor, he received telegrams relating the exploits of a promising young ballplayer in Anniston, Alabama.
+Born in Murfreesboro, Tenn., in 1880, Grantland Rice, the winner of the 1966 BBWAA Career Excellence Award, began his legendary career in journalism as sports editor of the Nashville Daily News.
+He later moved to the Atlanta Journal where, as sports editor, he received telegrams relating the exploits of a promising young ballplayer in Anniston, Ala.
 The player was Ty Cobb and, as the Hall of Famer later admitted, it was Cobb who was responsible for the telegrams.

 Rice later joined the Cleveland News, in part to follow the exploits of the great Nap Lajoie.
 After returning for a few years to Tennessee, the call of New York lured him to the Evening Mail in 1911.
 There, Rice joined such notables as cartoonist Rube Goldberg and columnist Franklin P. Adams.
 Rice later covered the sporting scene with the Herald-Tribune and the New York Daily News.